Beyond Empathy: Integrating Diagnostic and Therapeutic Reasoning with Large Language Models for Mental Health Counseling: Experiments

 \subsection{Experimental Settings}

-\paragraph{Implementation Details.} To evaluate the effectiveness of the proposed OpenR1-Psy dataset in enhancing the reasoning and counseling capabilities of large language models, we fine-tune Qwen3-8B \cite {qwen3} on the OpenR1-Psy dataset to obtain PsyLLM.
+\paragraph{\textbf{Implementation Details.}} To evaluate the effectiveness of the proposed OpenR1-Psy dataset in enhancing the reasoning and counseling capabilities of large language models, we fine-tune Qwen3-8B \cite {qwen3} on the OpenR1-Psy dataset to obtain PsyLLM.
 The model is trained for 3 epochs using the AdamW optimizer with a learning rate of $1 \times 10^{-5}$, standard parameters $(\beta_1=0.9, \beta_2=0.999, \epsilon=1 \times 10^{-8})$, and a weight decay of $0.01$.
 A constant learning rate schedule was applied.
 We used a batch size of 8.
 Training was performed on 8 $\times$ NVIDIA A100 (40G) GPUs.

-\paragraph{Evaluation Metrics.} We employ a combination of automatic metrics and expert human review to rigorously assess the quality of the generated counselor responses and their accompanying reasoning traces.
-Our evaluation framework focuses on four key dimensions: \textbf{comprehensiveness}, assessing if the response addresses the core issues; \textbf{professionalism}, evaluating adherence to ethical guidelines and therapeutic principles; \textbf{authenticity}, ensuring the response feels natural and empathetic; and \textbf{safety}, verifying the absence of harmful or inappropriate content.
+\paragraph{\textbf{Evaluation Metrics.}} We employ a combination of automatic metrics and expert human review to rigorously assess the quality of the generated counselor responses and their accompanying reasoning traces.
+Guided by prior research \cite{MentaLLaMA,CPsyCoun,PsyDT,ESC-Eval}.
+Our evaluation framework focuses on four key dimensions: \textbf{Empathy \& Insight (EmpIn)}, assessing recognition of core emotions and deeper unmet needs; \textbf{Support \& Autonomy (SupAut)}, evaluating natural, respectful support that fosters agency; \textbf{Attunement \& Presence (AttPre)}, ensuring conversational fluency, emotional connection, and responsiveness; and \textbf{Safety \& Boundaries (SafBou)}, verifying ethical sensitivity, psychological safety, and avoidance of intrusive or harmful content.
 These dimensions are applied to evaluate each generated single turn, which includes both the reasoning trace and the counselor utterance.
-We apply strict, reality-aligned criteria within these dimensions to ensure our evaluation reflects the standards expected in real-world therapeutic practice for individual responses.
+We apply reality-aligned criteria in these dimensions to ensure our evaluation reflects the standards expected in real-world therapeutic practice for individual responses.